puppetlabs/opv/README.md

 This module provides resources to verify the operational status of the things you're managing.
 This can be basic things like "is this port reachable" to in-depth checks like "does this service return a healthy status".

+Further reading:

+* Early musing on this functionality: [Hitchhiker’s guide to testing infrastructure as/and code — don’t panic!](https://puppet.com/blog/hitchhikers-guide-to-testing-infrastructure-as-and-code/)

+* Some background on the meaning of V&V: [The difference between Verification and Validation](https://www.easterbrook.ca/steve/2010/11/the-difference-between-verification-and-validation/)

 ## Setup

 ### Beginning with opv